OnTrak-Tech/GideonPortfolio/replit.md

 # Overview

-This is a modern portfolio website built with React and Express.js, designed to showcase a DevOps engineer's professional profile.
-The application features a responsive single-page design with smooth animations, professional styling, and resume download functionality.
-The site presents comprehensive information about the professional's experience, skills, education, and volunteer work in an elegant, modern interface.
+This is a modern portfolio website built with React and Vite, designed to showcase Gideon Adjei's DevOps and software development expertise.
+The application is a purely client-side single-page website with responsive design, smooth animations, professional styling, and direct resume download functionality.
+Perfect for static hosting on platforms like Vercel, Netlify, or GitHub Pages.

 # User Preferences